onemandan/osrs-progress/README.md

-# xosaat.github.io
+# osrs-progress

-A very simple OSRS tracker, mainly created for the XOSAAT playstyle.
-Track achievements, quests, pets and collections based on unlocked skills and completed quests.
+A very simple OSRS tracker to track achievements, quests, pets and collections based on unlocked skills and completed quests.

 ## A Brief Overview